 Recently I made a research in order to find tricks which can help me facilitate meetings.
 All those tricks should be used on top of default meeting facilitating techniques like setting timebox, writing the clear agenda or summarizing the meeting at the end.

 Rules of this trick are simple.
 The only one allowed to say something is the one with the token (a ball, a microphone or any other item).
 This trick forces all people to focus on a discussion, but it also can support “meetings about nothing” when mostly one person is talking.

 Parking for ideas

 This can be the box for the phones or for any other device that distracts users.
 If they can’t get their eyes away from a phone screen just make a deal with them.
-Put all the phones into box and every single time, when somebody take it from inside he/she pays $10 for later fun.
+Put all the phones into the box and every single time, when somebody takes it from inside he/she pays $10 for later fun.

 Voting on mood

-Last but not least trick for now is feedback gathering method.
+Last but not least trick, for now, is feedback gathering method.
 Just give poker chip for everyone entering the meeting and on exit demand them to put those chips in one of the two boxes.
 Previously type on these boxed sentences: “I loved I’ve been here” or “I don’t see value in doing this again”.